American Marten: Profile and Information

 Description and Physical Characteristics

-Male American martens can be 360 to 450 mm in length, and the tail adds 150 to 230 mm or more.
+Male American martens can be 360 to 450 mm long, and the tail adds 150 to 230 mm or more.
 Male weights vary from 470 to 1,300 g.

 Females are slightly smaller and weigh less, with head-body lengths between 320 and 400 mm and tails between 135 and 200 mm.
 Females weigh between 280 and 850 g.

 It’s has a long and shiny fur.
-The head is tan, the legs and tail are very dark brown or black, the chest has a cream-coloured patch, and the back is light brown.
+The head is tan, the legs and tail are dark brown or black, the chest has a cream-coloured patch, and the back is light brown.

 Reproduction